timrobinson/Parkinsonism-DRAFT/manuscript.md

   1. Removal of cellular debris: Red and white blood cells are separated via low-speed centrifugation or filtration.
   2. Depletion of plasma proteins: High-abundance proteins such as albumin and immunoglobulins are removed to reduce background noise.
   3. Size-based separation: Differential ultracentrifugation or gradient density centrifugation isolates vesicles in the 30–150 nm range characteristic of exosomes.
-  4. Immunoaffinity capture: Exosomes are sorted based on surface protein markers that reflect their parent cell identity:;NBSP o	L1CAM (CD171) and NCAM for neuron-derived exosomes, including dopaminergic neurons⁵ ;NBSP o	CNPase and MOG for oligodendrocyte-derived exosomes⁶ ;NBSP
+  4. Immunoaffinity capture: Exosomes are sorted based on surface protein markers that reflect their parent cell identity:
+       *	L1CAM (CD171) and NCAM for neuron-derived exosomes, including dopaminergic neurons⁵
+       *	CNPase and MOG for oligodendrocyte-derived exosomes⁶
   6. Lysis and molecular analysis: Once isolated, exosomes are lysed to release their internal contents (e.g., proteins, miRNAs, tRFs), which are then analyzed using methods that are adaptable to Point-of-Care settings, including emerging platforms for rapid detection of nucleic acids and disease-specific proteins.

 This multi-step workflow demands specialized equipment (e.g., ultracentrifuges, immunoprecipitation platforms) and highly skilled personnel, making it unsuitable for routine clinical application—particularly in Point-of-Care (POC) environments.
 Additionally, the labor-intensive nature of the process introduces inter-lab variability and limits the scalability of exosome-based diagnostics.